Last updated on 11 May 2023

 A shortfall which cannot be classified as either critical or major and, which can be addressed by further development by the establishment.

-This category of shortfall requires the development of a corrective action plan, the results of which will usually be assessed by the HTA either by desk based review or at the time of the next inspection.
+This category of shortfall requires the development of a corrective action plan, the results of which will usually be assessed.

 In response to a minor shortfall, an establishment is expected to implement corrective and preventative actions within 3-4 months of the issue of the final inspection report.